finity69x2/fan-control-entity-row/readme.md

+#Fan Control Entity Row

-This is an element to add a fan control row to Home Assistant.
+#This is an element to add a fan control row to Home Assistant.

 It uses the code that can be found in my fan control package @ https://github.com/finity69x2/Home-Assistant/blob/master/packages/fan_package.yaml

 Installation:

+The easiest way to install this is to use the Home Assistant Community Store (HACS) in Home Assistant.

+Follow the instructions there for installation making sure you note the "url:" section for the resources addition.

+Conversely, if you don't use HACS you can install it manually by performing the following:

 Copy the fan-control-entity-row.js file to the appropriate folder in your Home Assistant Configuration directory (/config/www/).